temoncher/eslint-config-temoncher/README.md

 ### TypeScript extends `javascript`

-1. Install peer dependencies of [`javascript` package](#javascript)
+1. Install peer dependencies of the [`javascript` package](#javascript)

-2. Install typescript-eslint parser and plugin, along with peer dependencies of `typescript` package:
+2. Install typescript-eslint parser and plugin, along with peer dependencies of the `typescript` package:

    Using npm: